kramerlab/rvines/README.md

 It uses several copula functions ([see here](doc/Copula_Functions_for_Regular_Vines_Usage.pdf)) and a sequential structure selection with pairwise maximum likelihood estimation as copula fitting method.

+**_Notes:_**
+The model returns a pseudo log-likelihood (sum and average) without respecting the marginal densities.
+Which means, that this model is only comparable to other vine models, not to other density models in general.

+Vines can only handle normalized data.
+So make sure your data is normalized before using.
+(You might use the WEKA preprocessing functions to do so.)

 This work was supported by a fellowship within the FITweltweit programme of the German Academic Exchange Service (DAAD).